-Someone from within the restaurant called out that greeting the moment they heard the hollow sound of wood from a sliding door opening to its limit.
+Someone from inside the restaurant called out that greeting the moment they heard the hollow scrape of wood from a sliding door opening to its limit.
 It was then followed by two more people who called out the same line like they were improvising an echo.
-To Lucas, there was a notable lack of enthusiasm in the three times the greeting was spoken despite its volume, but it also came bundled with a welcoming atmosphere.
+To Lucas, there was a notable lack of enthusiasm in the three times the greeting was spoken, but it also came bundled with a strangely welcoming atmosphere.
 Figuring that out, there was no need to ask Rio for a translation.

-Entering the restaurant after Rio, Lucas was greeted by a peaceful and tranquil interior design.
-Dimly lit paper lamps hanging from the ceiling illuminated the venue of furnished wood with a warm light that complemented the simple color scheme of reddish brown.
-The walls had paintings of trees and birds with an art style that made use of minimal colors to give it a simple but fascinating look.
+Entering the restaurant after Rio, Lucas was greeted by its peaceful and tranquil interior design.
+Dimly lit paper lamps hanging from the ceiling illuminated the venue of furnished wood with a warm light that complemented the simple reddish-brown color scheme.
+The walls had trees and birds painted in an art style that made use of minimal colors to give it a simple but fascinating look.

-The array of tables carried a set formation of plates with different shapes and the chairs were spaced by even gaps.
-Preparing a table for guests was a basic rule in every restaurant, but the arrangements made in this one were so alike, it’s as if there was no room for any mistakes by even one millimeter.
+The array of tables carried a set formation of plates with different shapes, and the chairs were spaced by even gaps.
+Preparing a table for guests was a basic rule in every restaurant, but the arrangements made in this one were so alike, it was as if there was no room for any mistakes by even one millimeter.

-With only a few other patrons that Lucas could count them all without getting tired, the place was mostly quiet.
-What few people he could see wore modern formal attire such as business suits or dress shirts and slacks.
+With only a few other patrons that Lucas could count without growing bored, the place was mostly quiet.
+The few people he could see wore modern formal attire such as business suits or dress shirts and slacks.
 They were salarymen who were letting loose with their unhinged chatter after working overtime.
 The reddish tint on their cheerful faces came from drinking a Nihanese alcohol beverage made from fermented rice, called sake.

 The restaurant’s interior was certainly a step up from its appearance on the outside, but it was nothing worth praising… at least that’s what Lucas thought at first.

 “Alright, Lucas.
-This man will lead us to our table.”
+He will lead us to our table.”

-Rio gestured with a quick head tilt that told Lucas to follow the wrinkled old man walking ahead of them.
-Lucas was thankful she didn't bring up how unusually clingy he was to her ever since they stepped foot into the restaurant.
+A quick head tilt from Rio gestured Lucas to follow the wrinkled old man walking ahead of them.
 As they were led deeper inside, they passed by several empty tables that could have easily been used by at least two people.

 “Could I ask you something, Rio?”
-Lucas whispered from behind while continuing to stick close but not too close to his companion as they passed what few patrons the restaurant had.
+Lucas whispered from behind as they passed what few patrons the restaurant had.
 “Does that guy know what you really are?
-I thought you told me your [Influence] made talking to others difficult, especially if they don’t know about it.
+I thought you told me your [Influence] made talking to others difficult, especially if they didn’t know about it.
 It sure didn’t look anything like that just now.”

-Finding his concern for her to be adorable, Rio teased Lucas with a mocking smile he’d seen countless times before answering his question.
+Finding his concern to be adorable along with how close he was sticking to her, Rio teased Lucas with a mocking smile he’d seen countless times before answering his question.